Subjective-Graph LLM Agents for Simulating Uncertainty in Classroom Social Perception: Experiments and Results

-To assess which components are indispensable for the long-horizon behavior, we evaluate three ablations: (1) \textbf{No-RAG}, which removes subjective-graph-constrained information access; (2) \textbf{No-Subjective-Graph}, which removes individual-specific visibility by forcing all agents to share a single visibility graph; and (3) \textbf{No-LLM-Trust}, which replaces the LLM-derived trust weight with a simple consistency function.
-The \textbf{No-LLM-Trust} variant is included to directly test whether trust gating suppresses noise propagation and, over multiple epochs, slows the accumulation of misperception.
+To assess component behavior, we evaluate three ablations: (1) \textbf{No-RAG}, which disables graph-constrained peer-evidence retrieval while retaining minimal self and class-statistic context; (2) \textbf{No-Subjective-Graph}, which removes individual-specific visibility by forcing all agents to share a single visibility graph; and (3) \textbf{No-LLM-Trust}, which replaces the LLM-derived trust weight with a simple consistency function.
+The \textbf{No-LLM-Trust} variant is included to test whether trust gating is directionally associated with lower noise propagation over multiple epochs.

 Table~\ref{tab:multiseed_ablation} reports performance at Epoch~1 and Epoch~6 (mean$\pm$standard deviation over random seeds).
-For a direct comparison to the Baseline, we also summarize Epoch~6 outcomes (Fig.~\ref{fig:ablation_epoch6_comparison}) and show paired differences under shared seeds (42/43/44) with bootstrap $95\%$ confidence intervals (Fig.~\ref{fig:ablation_CI}).
-Removing individual visibility \textbf{No-Subjective-Graph} or trust gating \textbf{No-LLM-Trust} degrades final performance at Epoch~6, increasing $\mathrm{DPAE}$ and reducing correlation (Table~\ref{tab:multiseed_ablation}).
-Notably, \textbf{No-Subjective-Graph} lowers Acc@3 from $0.278$ to $0.222$, indicating that ignoring visibility heterogeneity weakens the group's ability to identify top-performing students.
-By contrast, \textbf{No-RAG} achieves comparable slightly better Epoch~6 ranking scores while substantially reducing the total number of calls, suggesting that constrained retrieval is not the sole driver of final accuracy under this protocol even though it enforces locality at the mechanism level.
-Across matched seeds, the paired effects for \textbf{No-Subjective-Graph} and \textbf{No-LLM-Trust} align in sign (Fig.~\ref{fig:ablation_CI}), supporting that the observed degradation is systematic rather than incidental.
+Removing individual visibility \textbf{No-Subjective-Graph} or trust gating \textbf{No-LLM-Trust} worsens final performance at Epoch~6, increasing $\mathrm{DPAE}$ and reducing correlation.
+Notably, \textbf{No-Subjective-Graph} lowers Acc@3 from $0.278$ to $0.222$, indicating that ignoring visibility heterogeneity weakens the group's ability to identify top-performing students in this simulation.
+By contrast, \textbf{No-RAG} achieves comparable or slightly better Epoch~6 ranking scores while substantially reducing the total number of calls.
+This result supports our interpretation that constrained retrieval mainly acts as a safeguard against global-information leakage, rather than as a direct accuracy-improving component.
+Across matched seeds, the paired effects for \textbf{No-Subjective-Graph} and \textbf{No-LLM-Trust} align in sign, but the three-seed ablations should be treated as exploratory.